Pranavdonti14/Traveling-In-a-Ship/README.md

-# Traveling-In-a-Ship
+# Travelling-in-a-ship
-The ship is sailing through through the sea or the ocean.
+The Ship goes through the journey of the sea.